System D-128: Career

-In 2004 he created a DVD to come with the first official Diplo record "Florida" off Big Dada / Ninja Tune Records.
+In 2004, he created a DVD to come with the first official Diplo record "Florida" off Big Dada / Ninja Tune Records.
 The album was pressed twice, first with a CD and the second with a CD & DVD.
-Before the Diplo Florida DVD there was another DVD that surfaced called Diplo "Banned in Libya" which was released by Money Studies, the first label to release a solo project by Diplo under his original DJ name Diplodocus.
-It was a 45 rpm record called "Thingamajawn" which there is also a music video for, that System D-128 directed as well, similar to the Florida DVD "Banned in Libya" is an experimental audio & video mix of some of Diplo's music and other sources that are unknown.
-System D-128 also collaborated on a song with Diplo called "Blue Beards Dreams" which was later used by MF DOOM on the Viktor Vaughn release "Venomous Villain".
+Before the Diplo Florida DVD, there was another DVD that surfaced called Diplo Banned in Libya.
+It was released by Money Studies, the first label to release a solo project by Diplo under his original DJ name Diplodocus.
+It was a 45 rpm record called "Thingamajawn".
+There is also a music video for the single, that System D-128 directed as well.
+It is similar to the Florida DVD Banned in Libya, as it is an experimental audio and video mix of some of Diplo's music and other sources that are unknown.
+System D-128 also collaborated on a song with Diplo called "Blue Beards Dreams" which was later used by MF DOOM on the Viktor Vaughn release Venomous Villain.
 The newer version of the track was then titled "Back End".
 System D-128 also produced the intro and an interlude for that particular record.

 System D-128 helped Diplo with the introduction of Mad Decent, the name and first conception of the company and logo was first seen on the Florida release, along with Hollertronix and Pinniped Science.
 D-128 also worked on initial aboriginal Heaps Decent promotional projects with OBEY, Ed Banger Records, Apple, Ableton Live and Scratch Live in New Zealand and Australia.

-In 2008 System D-128 had a full page article in the December URB Magazine Issue #156.
+In 2008, System D-128 had a full-page article in the December URB Magazine Issue #156.
 It covered numerous projects he was creatively involved in as, as well as upcoming video projects.